thics/notes/systems/notes/unsignedvar.md

-IAim: Always read the fine print.
+#Aim: Always read the fine print.

-Do Now: Open up your editor of choice (emacs), write a basic "Hello World" program in java.
+#####Do Now: Open up your editor of choice (emacs), write a basic "Hello World" program in java.

-Data Types and Variables
+###Data Types and Variables
-     Character literals are single characters inside '' ex. 'a', '*' ...
+ - Character literals are single characters inside ''

+		'a', '*' ...

-     String literals exist, even though there is no String data type. ex. "hello", "you smell"
+-  String literals exist, even though there is no String data type.

+		"hello", "you smell"

-     In C, string = array of chars, last element = 0 (null)
+- In C, string = array of chars, last element = 0 (null)

-Any variable type can be declared an "unsigned" variable.
+- Any variable type can be declared an "unsigned" variable.
-This signifies the variable will never be negative.
+- This signifies the variable will never be negative.
-     The lower bound of any unsigned variable is 0.
+ - The lower bound of any unsigned variable is 0.
-     The upper bound will be greater than the signed version.
+ - The upper bound will be greater than the signed version.

-     ex. unsigned char x;
+    		unsigned char x;
 	    	0 <= x <= 255

 		    char x;
 	    	-128 <= x <= 127 (taking space from negatives)

-Variables cannot be declared inside for loops statements, but they can be initialized
+- Variables cannot be declared inside for loops statements, but they can be initialized